Chicago Exterior Wall Inspection Compliance Guide

 • Restricting access to affected areas

-Unsafe conditions are treated as a high-priority life-safety issue by the City of Chicago.
+Unsafe conditions are treated as urgent life-safety issues by the City of Chicago.

 Filing Requirements with the Chicago Department of Buildings

-Inspection reports must be filed with the Chicago Department of Buildings within the building’s assigned inspection cycle.
+Inspection reports must be filed within the assigned cycle and typically include:

 • Certified inspection report